 If the MGC installs a new master key after the MG has sent an SRTCP BYE packet, the MG will rejoin the RTP session or create a new one (if it was closed).
 This, in turn, will have whatever effects such rejoining or creating a session entails.
 For example, the SRTP rollover counter (ROC) will be reset, and the MG may start using a new SSRC value.

+{Editor's note (2015-06): analyis of DTLS-SRTP applicability (see also discussion/framework in AVD-4744), - results & comments:

+Item#1: wrt "If the MGC installs a new master key …" in above paragraph => not applicable for DTLS-SRTP Status: to be fixed.

+}

 Regardless of the value of the kleb property, the MG shall neither receive nor send SRTP packets using an expired key (i.e., all such packets shall be discarded).

 The MG's behaviour at key-exhaustion is completely independent of the expiry notification, and remains the same regardless of whether the Master Key Expiry event is configured at the stream level, termination level, or not at all.